-The Academic Affairs department of Pacific Oaks College is the primary unit responsible for the quality of academic programs offered at the College.
-Academic Affairs ensures the mission and values of Pacific Oaks are translated in the pedagogy and curricula used and taught.
-The academic staff and faculty at Pacific Oaks have a long tradition of providing high quality courses and learning experiences, that are informed by the academic values created by the faculty.
-The values have philosophical foundations informed by the works of Paulo Freire-Pedagogy of the Oppressed; Antonia Darder-The Critical Pedagogy Reader; Bell Hooks-Teaching Community: Pedagogy of Hope; Louise Derman

-Sparks-Anti Bias Curriculum; and, Elizabeth Jones-Teaching Adults.
+The Academic Affairs Department of Pacific Oaks College is the primary unit responsible for the quality of academic programs offered at the College.
+Academic Affairs ensures the mission and values of Pacific Oaks are translated into the pedagogy and curricula used and taught.
+The academic staff and faculty at Pacific Oaks have a long tradition of providing high-quality courses and learning experiences informed by the faculty's academic values.
+The values have philosophical foundations informed by the works of Paulo Freire-Pedagogy of the Oppressed; Antonia Darder-The Critical Pedagogy Reader; Bell Hooks-Teaching Community: Pedagogy of Hope; Louise Derman Sparks-Anti Bias Curriculum; and Elizabeth Jones-Teaching Adults.
 From these scholars, the faculty have embraced the following values: